pravega/pravega/README.md

 ### Features

--   Auto Scaling - Dynamically scale data streams across storage and processing resources to accommodate ever changing data ingestion rate.
+-   Auto Scaling - Unlike systems with static partitioning, Pravega can automatically scale individual data streams to accommodate changes in data ingestion rate.

--   Infinite Retention - Automatically migrate old events in a stream to low-cost cloud-scale storage system, thus using the same access paradigm for both real-time and historical analysis.
+-   Infinite Retention - Unlike systems with static partitioning, Pravega can automatically scale individual data streams to accommodate changes in data ingestion rate.

--   Durability - Don't compromise between performance, durability and consistency.
+-   Durability - Don't comprise between performance, durability and consistency.
-    Pravega replicates and persists the ingested event before acknowledging while maintaining low latency and strong consistency.
+    Pravega persists and protects data before the write operation is acknowledged to the client.

--   Exactly-Once Semantics - Ensure that each message is delivered and processed exactly once despite failures with retransmissions, idempotence and transactions.
+-   Exactly-Once Semantics - Despite failures, ensure that each event is delivered and processed exactly once with retransmissions, idempotence and transactions.

--   Transaction Support - Use transactional data ingestion to guarantee that a set of events are added to a stream atomically.
+-   Transaction Support - A developer uses a Pravega Transaction to ensure that a set of events are written to a stream atomically.

--   Multi-Protocol Access - With multi-protocol capability, Access and process your streams not only via Pravega Streaming API, but via HDFS protocol.
+-   Multi-Protocol Access - Use Pravega to build pipelines of data processing, combining batch, real-time and other applications without duplicating data for every step of the pipeline.

--   Write Efficiency - Pravega shrinks to milliseconds the time it takes to write massive volumes durably by seamlessly scaling up to handle high throughput reads and writes from thousands of concurrent clients.
+-   Write Efficiency - Pravega shrinks write latency to milliseconds, and seamlessly scales to handle high throughput reads and writes from thousands of concurrent clients, making it ideal for IoT and other time sensitive applications.

--   Fault Tolerant - Pravega detects failures and automatically recovers ensuring the continuous flow of data required for business continuity.
+-   Fault Tolerant - Pravega detects failures and automatically recovers ensuring data availability.

 ### Create stream